 There’s no time like summer for a kayaking trip.
 What’s that?
 You don’t have a kayak?
 Well, you’re in luck because we’re going to walk you through everything you need to know in order to pick out your first kayak.

-Whether you’re looking for a kayak for the kids, the fisherman in the family, or a recreational kayak for yourself we’ve got it covered.
+Whether you’re looking for a kayak for you or your family we’ve got it covered.

 There are so many kinds of kayaks out there and not every manufacturer makes it clear what activity each kayak is best for.
 That’s why we’re going to get started with what you need to know right now.